Skip to Main Content

 How to ApplY

-For Director Positions For the Chair-Elect Position For Public Interest Representative Positions on Council
+For Director Positions including the Student/Candidate Director position For Public Interest Representative Position on Council

 Step 1: Review the self-assessment questionnaire to assess your readiness for OPPI Council.